How might we support homeowners in sustaining homeownership and building generational wealth?

 Cross-Stakeholder Co-Design Sessions

 We developed an interactive webpage that centers homeowner voices and the changes they wish to see, shifting from assumptions to clear needs and desires.
-We also provided a Post-Purchase Support Framework that included a clear vision and direction for supporting homeowners, four prioritized concepts to move forward into pilot, and a connected and aligned collaborative.
+We also provided a Post-Purchase Support Framework that included a clear vision and direction for supporting homeowners, four prioritized concepts to pilot, and a connected and aligned collaborative.

 The Impact

-• Leaders and homeowners now speak with a unified message: Families do not fail at homeownership.
+Leaders and homeowners now speak with a unified message: Families do not fail at homeownership.
 The systems fails them, and together we can design impactful support.